Electriclarryland

-Electriclarryland is the seventh studio album by the American rock band Butthole Surfers, released on May 6, 1996 by Capitol Records.
-This album brought Butthole Surfers their first Top 40 hit with "Pepper".
+Electriclarryland is the seventh studio album by the American rock band Butthole Surfers, released on May 6, 1996, by Capitol Records.
+This album brought Butthole Surfers their first Top-40 hit with "Pepper".
 The album was certified gold by the RIAA on August 20, 1996.

 The title of this album is a parody of Jimi Hendrix's third studio album entitled Electric Ladyland.
 This is the second time the band has used a parody title for one of their releases.
 The first was Hairway to Steven, which references the song "Stairway to Heaven" by Led Zeppelin.
 The album's original title was going to be Oklahoma!, but fearing lawsuits, Capitol forced the band to change the name.

 Although the album has no Parental Advisory label, it was also released in a "clean" version with profanities removed, an alternate album cover, and the band being credited as "B***H*** Surfers".

 The song "The Lord Is a Monkey" was featured in two 1996 films, an alternate "Rock Version" in the Beavis and Butt-head Do America soundtrack and the original in Black Sheep.
 Additionally, the band performed "Ulcer Breakout" on an episode of The Larry Sanders Show.

 The basic recordings were made at Paul Leary's house in Austin, Texas, at Arlyn Studios, also in Austin, and Bearsville Studios in Woodstock, New York.
 Mixing and mastering was done at Ocean Way Recording in Los Angeles, California.

 Album cover

-The album cover depicts a man's eardrum being impaled by a pencil.
-The original album artwork was inspired by the 1974 Hi-Fi murders.
-It was then replaced by a cover depicting a prairie dog due to the graphic image.
+The album cover, drawn by Paul Mavrides, is a cartoon of a man's ear being impaled by a pencil.
+The same artwork, without text and in monochrome, was previously published in the 1994 surreal humor book “Revelation X: The "Bob" Apocryphon”, published by satirical religious group the Church of the SubGenius, of which Mavrides was a founding member.
+The clean version of the album, as well as Japanese editions, replace it with a photograph of a prairie dog taken from the inside jacket; a detail of the same photo, zoomed in on the animal's face, was earlier used as the cover for the "Pepper" single.

 Critical reception

+The album received mixed reviews from critics.